airpair/angularjs-promises/post.md

 })
 ```

-As with the case of a single promise, it is quite common to not assign the derived promises to intermediate variables.
-The following is equivalent to the preceeding example:
+As with the case of a single promise, it is quite common to not assign the derived promises to intermediate variables:

 ```javascript
 $http.get('/my-url').then(function(result) {